ZiemertLab/PanBGC-DB/README.md

 2. **Download Required Tools**
    - Download and extract the folder [`Astral-Pro3`](https://github.com/chaoszhang/ASTER/blob/master/tutorial/astral-pro3.md) from GitHub.
-   - Download the pipeline scripts from this repository file.
+   - Download the pipeline scripts from this repository file or directly from the website unuder the Visualisation tab.

 ### Installation Commands